projectcontour/contour/site/content/docs/1.24/deploy-options.md

 This is best paired with a DaemonSet (perhaps paired with Node affinity) to ensure that a single instance of Contour runs on each Node.
 See the [AWS NLB tutorial][10] as an example.

-## Disabling Features

-You can run Contour with certain features disabled by passing `--disable-feature` flag to the Contour `serve` command.
-Currently this flag can be used to disable the informer for ExtensionService resources, effectively making the ExtensionService CRD optional in the cluster.
-To do this, use the flag as follows: `--disable-feature=extensionservices`

 ## Upgrading Contour/Envoy

 At times, it's needed to upgrade Contour, the version of Envoy, or both.